OtherMythos/avDocumentation/architecture/physics.rst

 The dynamics world is filled with a number of shapes at chunk load, for instance shapes to represent the terrain surface or other collidable things.
 Much of these things are static, however it is quite possible for bodies to be inserted into the world which are not.

-Entites use their rigid bodies to determine where they should be positioned, and when an entity has a rigidBodyComponent they will be re-positioned each frame to reflect the movements of their body.
+Entities use their rigid bodies to determine where they should be positioned, and when an entity has a rigidBodyComponent they will be re-positioned each frame to reflect the movements of their body.

 Trigger World
 -------------